Most Popular Option, No Separate Housing Needed, Great Pictures and Videos, Affordable

-Just be aware these types of cameras have a higher flooding and failure rate than cameras in a waterproof housing do.
+Just be aware that most of these types of waterproof snorkel cameras have a higher flooding and failure rate than cameras in a waterproof housing do.
 They have small delicate seals around the battery and memory card doors, compared to waterproof housings that have big o-rings.
-So it's easy to understand why the seals could fail.
+So it’s easy to understand why the seals could fail.
 Snorkeling is hard on cameras.
 Many people have no problem, but a number of people also have failures which are often not covered by warranty.

 These cameras also have smaller sensors than most compact cameras, which means lower quality pictures.

 There used to be many options available in these types of cameras, but over the last few years Olympus has destroyed the competition with their TG line.
-Now there are comparatively few competitive options.
+Now there are comparatively few competitive waterproof snorkel cameras.

 Olympus has been a leader in waterproof snorkel cameras for many years, and have had 17 or more models.
 These “tough” cameras are designed to be waterproof, dust proof, freeze proof, and shock proof.

 Olympus TG-6 (also available from Olympus.com here) – Give this camera careful consideration, because it is a crazy good little camera.
 We have owned one, and also tested the previous version.
 The TG-6 is by far and away the most popular snorkeling and diving camera.
 Everyone who uses it says that it makes them a good photographer, without being one.